ParthJadhav/Tkinter-Designer/docs/architecture.md

   text or JSON.
 - `tkdesigner.app` is the responsive desktop client.
 It performs network work on a background thread and sends display results back to the Tk event loop.
+- `tkdesigner.gui_cli` is the optional desktop dependency boundary and turns a missing Tk runtime into an actionable launcher error.
 - `tkdesigner.designer` selects frames, coordinates inspection and rendering, stages output, and atomically commits successful builds.
 - `tkdesigner.inspection` contains immutable report objects and serialization.